How Is Silver Made?

 Silver objects have been found in Greece, dating back to about 4000 BC.
 This is when people first found value in the whitish metal.

-It is formed from heated sulfur compounds within the Earth’s crust.
+Silver is made from heated sulfur compounds within the Earth’s crust.

 Silver was among the first five metals that humans discovered and began using.